bjornharrtell/extjs/docs/guides/tree/README.md

     parent.expand();

 Every node that is not a leaf node has an {@link Ext.data.NodeInterface#appendChild appendChild} method which accepts a Node, or a config object for a Node as its first parameter, and returns the Node that was appended.
-The above example also calls the {@link Ext.data.NodeInterface#expand expand} method to expand the newly created parent.
+The above example also calls the {@link Ext.data.NodeInterface#method-expand expand} method to expand the newly created parent.

 {@img append-children.png Appending to the tree}